 Nobody can create like those of us with anxiety disorders can.
 Rather than creating imaginary disaster scenarios in your mind, put that energy into art.

 Not feeling as though you are an “artsy” type?
 I understand.
 Neither am I. But remember that your art doesn’t have to involve any special talent or skill.
 It can be simple drawing or even using crayons or markers and a coloring book which is my favorite way to relax and express my creativity.
 Coloring books for grownups have become quite popular in the last few years.
-ColorIt! has a great selection and offers a discount to my readers if you use coupon code REFER10 at check out.
+Barnes and Noble has a great selection and Amazon does as well.

 Explore different mediums until you find one that speaks to you.
 You will know when you find it.

 What is your favorite way to give your brain a break?
 Let me know in the comments below, and remember, no worries.